CardAIc-Agents: A Multimodal Framework with Hierarchical Adaptation for Cardiac Care Support: Introduction

-In this study, an adaptive framework, CardAIc-Agents, was introduced to augment models with external tools, enabling autonomous execution of cardiac tasks (e.g., diagnosis, echocardiogram view extraction, segmentation, detection of P, QRS, and T waves) across diverse modalities (e.g., tabular, textual, signal, image, and video).
-Specifically, the CardiacRAG agent was developed to formulate general plans based on the latest domain knowledge, whereas the chief agent enhanced its own capabilities through the integration and orchestration of external tools for plan execution and definitive decision-making.
+Motivated by the above, in this study, an adaptive framework, CardAIc-Agents (comprising CardiacRAG and a Chief agent), was introduced to augment models with external tools, enabling autonomous execution of cardiac tasks (e.g., diagnosis, echocardiogram view extraction, segmentation, detection of P, QRS, and T waves) across diverse modalities (e.g., textual, signal, image, and video).
+Specifically, the CardiacRAG agent was developed to formulate general plans based on the latest domain knowledge and the proposed hybrid retrieval technique, whereas the Chief agent enhanced its own capabilities through the integration and orchestration of external tools for plan execution and definitive decision-making.
 To support adaptive planning across tasks and patient-specific cases, the system initially assessed task complexity, executed the plan, and dynamically refined it as new evidence emerged.
-For more challenging cases, a multidisciplinary discussion tool was proposed to support further interpretation, where expertise across diverse modalities was integrated to fully explore information within the data.
+For more challenging cases, a multidisciplinary discussion team (MDT), augmented with external tools and cross-turn memory, was proposed to support further interpretation.
 Finally, when clinicians raised concerns, visual review panels were provided for validation.
+In summary, the key contributions can be articulated as follows: